joinpursuit/ac-curriculum-web/unit1-intro-to-programming-in-javascript/README.md

 # Unit 1: Intro to programming in Javascript

+---

+### Week 1

+- Git & GitHub: 2 days
+  - Command Line Git: clone, commit, pull, push
+  - Branching and merging
+  - GitHub pull request UX, how to converse on a PR
+  - **Learning outcome**: Put simple personal site on GitHub, push to GitHub pages using GitBot.co
+  - **Learning outcome**: Can talk shop about PRs, commits, branches, and sound informed in an interview setting
-1. HTTP & HTML & CSS
+- HTTP & HTML & CSS: 3 days
   - What HTTP is, headers, content, envelope metaphor
   - Tags: head, body, style, script, link, a, div, p, h1+, img, span, etc.
   - Attributes: class, name
   - Common CSS Properties: margin, padding, position, color, font-size, bg-color, etc.
   - CSS selectors
   - External libraries and stylesheets (bootstrap)
+  - Chrome Developer Tools: Inspector, HTML and CSS live editing
   - **Learning outcome**: Build a simple personal site with multiple pages and non-trivial layout
-2. Git & GitHub
- - Command Line Git: clone, commit, pull, push
- - Branching and merging
- - GitHub pull request UX, how to converse on a PR
- - **Learning outcome**: Put simple personal site on GitHub, push to GitHub pages using GitBot.co
- - **Learning outcome**: Can talk shop about PRs, commits, branches, and sound informed in an interview setting
-3. Programming basics in Javascript
+  - **Learning outcome**: Able to use the Chrome developer tool to inspect and edit webpage style

+### Week 2

+- Basic programming concepts (Review from wkshp): 1 day
+  - What is a program, what is an algorithm?
- - Variables, control structures, loops, conditionals, functions
+  - Variables, control structures, loops, conditionals
- - jQuery DOM manipulation
- - Creating interactive web pages using JavaScript
   - Strings: concat, substrings, iterating, searching, indexing
   - Integers: basic math, modulo, parsing strings to ints
- - **Learning outcome**: Create a tic-tac-toe implementation that allows two players to play the game on a board by clicking on elements with correct win and lose conditions as well as restart buttons and local state keeping track of wins/losses
-4. Lists vs Arrays
+  - Arrays: common methods, properties
+  - Deeper dive into functions: anonymous inline definitions
+  - **Learning outcome**: Be able to confidently answer all wkshp assessment questions (ex: find second largest element in an input array)
+- Nested Loops and 2D Arrays: 2 days
+  - Interacting with 2D matrices: indexing, searching, building
+  - Scanning 2D matrices in different orders
+  - Initializing the inner loop using values from the outer loop
+  - **Learning outcome**: Return the unique elements of an input array in O(n^2^) time
+  - **Learning outcome**: Find the difference between the diagonals of a square matrix in O(n) time
- - Big O notation, software performance analysis and optimization
+- Big O notation, software performance analysis and optimization: 2 days
+  - Understand O(1), O(n), O(n^2^), and how to combine by taking only the largest
+  - Learn how to analyze functions for their runtime complexity, including calling other functions
+  - Write programs to match runtime complexity and improve a given program's runtime complexity
+  - Under the hood: List VS Arrays in non-JS context, performance characteristics of each
   - Linked List C-style implementation (structs with pointers) and the performance implications
   - Array C-style implementation (fixed size contiguous memory) and the performance implications
+  - **Learning outcome**: Analyze a moderately complicated program to identify its runtime complexity (only with O(1), O(n), O(n^2^))
   - **Learning outcome**: Be able to identify the superior data structure in various situations, and be able to identify the performance of all operations on both datastructures (ex: which datastructure has contant time update of an index?
 Which has constant time insert at the front?
-Which to use when building up an unknown number of items from empty?
-Which to use when the content is sorted and you want to search to see if a specific item is present? etc.)
+Which to use when building up an unknown number of items from empty? etc.)

+### Week 3

-5. Debugging using Chrome developer tools
+- Debugging using Chrome developer tools: 1 day
- - HTML and CSS Inspector
   - Breakpoints and stepping through code
   - Parsing call stack and watched variables
   - **Learning outcome**: Given a broken JavaScript program in a js file, use the Chrome Developer tools to identify where the bug is, and how to fix it
+- jQuery: 4 days
+  - Using CSS Selectors to select jQuery DOM elements
+  - Manipulating jQuery DOM elements with `.text()`, `.hide()`, `.show()`, `.attr()`, `.css()`
+  - Creating new DOM elements with `.append()` and `.prepend()`
+  - Reading and validating form content with `.val()`
+  - Interacting with sets of jQuery DOM elements with `.each()`
+  - **Learning outcome**: Create a web page with multiple buttons with independent click event listeners
+  - **Learning outcome**: Create a web page with a form that validates the input and has different behavior for valid and invalid input.
+  - **Learning outcome**: Single webpage project ideas: Madlibs, Hangman, Math Quiz, Choose your own adventure game

+### Week 4

+- Agile process for building software: 2 days
+  - Project pre-broken up into many small deliverable iterations
+  - Pair programming, code reviews, pull requests
+  - Sprint planning, sprint retrospective, daily standups, story point sizing
+  - **Learning outcome**: Create a tic-tac-toe implementation that allows two players to play the game on a board by clicking on elements with correct win and lose conditions as well as restart buttons and local state keeping track of wins/losses
+- Review: 2 days
+- Final Assessment: .5 days
+- Project presentations: .5 days